ASTR 1210 (O'Connell) Study Guide

 differ by a factor of 25.

-small with distance, it never actually goes to zero.
-So, all the
+distance, it never actually vanishes (or goes to zero).
+So, all

-stars in our Galaxy, for example, despite being on average 1000's
+the stars in our Galaxy, for example, despite being on average tens

-of light years away, combine to affect the motion of the Sun around
+of thousands of light years away, combine to affect the motion of

 - Gravity acts along the (radial) line connecting the two bodies.